topkecleon/telegram-bot-bash/doc/4_expert.md

 ### Run as other user or system service
 Bashbot is desingned to run manually by the user who installed it.
-Nevertheless it's possible to run it by an other user-ID, as a system service or sceduled from cron.
+Nevertheless it's possible to run it by an other user-ID, as a system service or scheduled from cron.
 This is onyl recommended for experiend linux users.

 Setup the environment for the user you want to run bashbot and enter desired username, e.g. nobody :
 ```bash